rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getName"></a>
 ## *getName <sup>method</sup>*

 Returns the name of this device as seen by other Bluetooth devices.

+### Events

+  No events are triggered.

 ### Parameters